tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Part_1.md

 Ari, a young Icelandic man, has been here for almost a week now.

 He’s pleasant enough.
-Quiet and reserved, has kept to himself for the most part.
+Quiet and reserved, keeps to himself for the most part.

 Until today, I’d convinced myself his arrival was just a very unlucky coincidence.
 Something that was going to reopen scars, but nothing more damaging than that.
 However, I was sitting at the kitchen table having breakfast with Lucy this morning when Ari jogged by our dining-room window, waving to the both of us as he did.